-The current binary release includes multilingual support for for English (included in the base package) and a couple of other languages (available as addon packages).
-The source code for the language support files are provided in a separate zip file.
-Earlier versions of Archive Viewer had support for several other languages; the support files for these languages need updating before they can be used with version 2.2.
-(These files are included in the translator's package.)
+The current binary release includes multilingual support for for English (included in the base package) and several other languages (available as addon packages).
+Earlier versions of Archive Viewer supported some additional languages besides the ones listed here, but those translations would need updating before they can be used with version 2.2.
 I would welcome contributions from those willing to assist in creating up-to-date translations for these or other languages.
 See the included nlv.txt for more information.

 |arcview_225.wpi||Archive Viewer version 2.25, program install package (WarpIN).|